-To measure Legal Domestic Sales, we used official statistics on duty-paid sales (subject to availability) and In-Market Sales data provided by the industry.
+To measure Legal Domestic Sales, our preference was to use official statistics on duty-paid sales, subject to availability.
+If official data was not available, we used In-Market Sales (IMS) data provided by the industry.

 Legal Domestic Consumption was subsequently calculated by adjusting Legal Domestic Sales data for Outflows of legal cigarettes based on analysis of Empty Pack Surveys and consumer research in other markets.